One inexpensive way to use HomeDrive is to run it on a Raspberry Pi.

 If you need help, feel free to chat with us using the chat bottom on the bottom right corner, or send us an email at firstname.lastname@example.org .

-If you still find these steps too complicated to follow, you can buy a preinstalled HomeDrive device, starting at $299.
+If you still find these steps too complicated to follow, you can buy a preinstalled HomeDrive device, from $99.